Sneaking It In

-We will return to Norse myths after a few short excursions in other directions.
+We will dig into Norse myths at some length, but first — as a sort of preamble — let's make a few short excursions in other directions.

 Norse myths are not, by any means, the only myths told at Waldorf schools.
 Myths, legends, and fables from many lands are sprinkled throughout the Waldorf curriculum.
 And these tales are often told as if they were historical accounts, not fabulous inventions.
 A fundamental confusion between fantasy and reality can result in the students’ minds.
 Two quick examples:

 One of the books in the Waldorf Resources series is ANCIENT GREECE by Charles Kovacs (Floris Books, 2004).
 It consists of Waldorf retellings of ancient Greek mythology.
 Children listening to these tales as told in Waldorf schools will quickly enter a mental space in which myth and history blur (and this is intentional: the premise, strange as it seems to rationalists, is that myths are true).*

 In relating the myth of Prometheus bringing fire to mankind, Kovacs says this: